Last Updated on February 23, 2023 by Lori

 Mt.
 Washington Cog Railway offers Discounted Tickets for Children, Seniors, and Military Personnel

 Visitors have the option of taking the Coal-Fired Steam Locomotive (first and last trips of the day) to the summit, or the Biodiesel Locomotives which run on the hour every hour.

 Find out more about schedules and fares on The Cog Railway Website.

 Tip #5 – The entire Mount Washington Cog Railway trip takes three (3) hours

 Boarding the train, a 40-minute ride up to the top, one hour at the top, boarding the train and ride back down to the station.

 We were able to purchase tickets for the 12:30 train (as we had hoped) and then went back out to the truck to have our lunch.

-The woman said to begin to line up about 1/2 hour before boarding so after lunch we went back downstairs to the viewing platform.
+The ticket agent said to begin to line up about 1/2 hour before boarding so after lunch we went back downstairs to the viewing platform.
+There is a very nice gift shop and a small museum at the train station to pass the time too!

-We didn’t know that there were very nice picnic tables by the platform that we could have sat and eaten enjoying the view! (see the red umbrellas below?)
+We didn’t know that there were very nice picnic tables by the platform where we could have sat and eaten enjoying the view! (see the red umbrellas below?)

 Watching as the Cog trains came down the mountain was fun!

 We were both curious – Just how do the Cog Trains get up Mt.
 Washington?

-Soon the trains began to pull into the station.
+Soon the biodiesel engine trains began to pull into the station.

 Finally, our train stopped at Platform B!